 Aavescan logo Aavescan

-Aavescan is an analytics platform for Aave that shows live and historical lending data including deposit rates, borrow rates, total supplied and total borrows.
+Aavescan is a data platform for Aave that shows live and historical lending data including deposit rates, borrow rates, total supplied and total borrows.

 Aavescan was launched in 2021 and serves 5k+ monthly users worldwide with citations in research from Bloomberg, Columbia University, Forbes and Reuters.